 - Demonstrate a commitment to carrying out professional responsibilities.

-OR Integrated Clerkship Required Clinical Experiences
+Practice of Medicine Clerkship Required Clinical Experiences

 - Perform neurologic, psychiatric, and ophthalmologic physical exam maneuvers necessary for the clinical context of the patient visit.